Kurt Hübenthal: Life

 After a guest performance in 1955 as Farasmane in the Handel opera Radamisto, he was engaged on 1 August 1956 as Italian and character baritone at the Halle Opera House and was one of its most important ensemble heads until 1966.
-In several Handel operas he embodied the title role (Amadigi di Gaula, Giulio Cesare, Orlando, Ottone, Siroe and Tamerlano).
-He also sang Le nozze di Figaro (Count), Otello (Jago), Die Meistersinger von Nürnberg (Hans Sachs), Don Carlos (Posa), Tsar and Carpenter (Tsar), La forza del destino (Carlos), Enoch Arden (title role) and The Rake's Progress (Nick Shadow).
+In several Handel operas he sang the title role (Amadigi di Gaula, Giulio Cesare, Orlando, Ottone, Siroe and Tamerlano).
+He also sang Le nozze di Figaro (Count), Otello (Jago), Die Meistersinger von Nürnberg (Hans Sachs), Don Carlos (Posa), Zar und Zimmermann (Zar), La forza del destino (Carlos), Enoch Arden (title role) and The Rake's Progress (Nick Shadow).

-The success of his school opera production Die Horatier und die Kuriatier by Bertolt Brecht and Kurt Schwaen at the Institute for Musicology, led him to take on more and more directing engagements.
+The success of his Lehrstück production of Die Horatier und die Kuriatier by Bertolt Brecht and Kurt Schwaen at the Institute for Musicology, led him to take on more and more directing engagements.
 During the 1960 Handel Festival, Halle, he was still assistant to Heinz Rückert at the German premiere of Imeneo.
-Later, he was responsible as an independent director for the productions of Handel's Amadigi, Mozart's Die Entführung aus dem Serail, Tchaikovsky's Eugene Onegin and Strauss'.
+Later, he was responsible as an independent director for the productions of Handel's Amadigi di Gaula, Mozart's Die Entführung aus dem Serail, Tchaikovsky's Eugene Onegin and Strauss'.
 Die schweigsame Frau.
 He staged a total of 37 operas.

 In 1970, Hübenthal was appointed professor of singing at the Weimar Academy of Music, where he was promoted to prorector.
 In 1977, he was chairman of the jury for singing at the Robert Schumann International Competition for Pianists and Singers.

 Hübenthal last lived with his daughter in Zwickau, where he died in 2007 at the age of 88.